ubirch/verifiable-health-records/README.md

 # Digital Verifiable Lab Test Results & Vaccination Proof

-> We are offerint this application to help fighting the Covid19 pandemic.
+> We are offering this application to help fighting the Covid19 pandemic.
 We want to be as open and transparent as possible,
 > also to interested parties in the global developer community and to other stakeholders who do not speak German.
 > Consequently, most of the content will be made available in german and english language.